 Lead / SENCO / this a priority.
-There is a collected Head teachers and support staff (where possible) responsibility for PP children's progress in order to make accelerated progress.
+There is a collected Head teachers and support staff (where possible) this a priority.
+There is a collected responsibility for PP children's progress in order to make accelerated progress.
 Staff will know who they are, their barriers to learning and any strategies needed to meet their educational and emotional needs.
-Ongoing ELSA supervision Improving Social and Emotional Learning (SEL) in Primary Schools reviews the best available research to offer school leaders six practical recommendations to support good SEL for all children.
-It stresses this is especially important for children from disadvantaged backgrounds and other vulnerable groups, who, on average, have weaker SEL skills at all ages than their better-off classmates.
-Evidence from the EEF's Teaching and Learning Toolkit suggests that effective SEL can lead to learning gains of +4 months over the course of a year.
-Yet - even though SEL is already a large (and often unrecognised) part of their current job - few teachers receive support on how they can develop these skills in their everyday teaching practice.
-This is particularly important at a time when schools are reviewing their core vision and curriculum offer, and planning to implement statutory Relationships and Health education.
+Ongoing ELSA supervision Improving Social and Emotional Learning (SEL) in Primary Schools reviews the best available research to offer school leaders six practical rec- ommendations to support good SEL for all children.
+It stresses this is es- pecially important for children from disadvantaged backgrounds and other vulnerable groups, who, on av- erage, have weaker SEL skills at all ages than their better-off classmates.
+Evidence from the EEF's Teaching and Learning Toolkit suggests that ef- fective SEL can lead to learning gains of +4 months over the course of a year.
+Yet - even though SEL is al- ready a large (and often unrecog- nised) part of their current job - few teachers receive support on how they can develop these skills in their eve- ryday teaching practice.
+This is partic- ularly important at a time when schools are reviewing their core vi- sion and curriculum offer, and plan- ning to implement statutory Relation- ships and Health education.
 5,7 Little Wandle Phonics Quality first teaching and a consistent approach to the teaching of reading ensures all children make the best progress.
 Additional training ongoing.
 1,2 TA's in every class to support core subjects The TA who works in class 4 is being employed to work in the classroom for an extra morning each Through assessment, it is our Year 5 and 6 disadvantaged children who require additional support across the core subjects.
 1, 2,3,4,5,6,7 week.
 Accelerated Reader programme has been purchased to use within classes 3 and 4.
 Teachers can assess children accurately and clear targets for progress are given.
 This support their progress in reading.
 1 EYFS staff to deliver Wellcomm Speech and Language is a barrier for pupils accessing and achieving in other areas of the curriculum.
 Meeting this need will ensure pupils can fully access other areas of the curriculum and demonstrate their learning.
 1, 2,